 As previously referred to, this page is primarily for the assistance of new bowlers.
 If you wish to provide any feedback regarding any issue that should be either included, deleted or amended, it would be appreciated.
 Please provide your feedback to the following email address for consideration. email@example.com

-1 LAWS OF THE SPORT OF BOWLS (Crystal Mark Third Edition)
+1 LAWS OF THE SPORT OF BOWLS (Crystal Mark Version 3.1)

-It is advisable that every bowler obtains a copy of the publication titled Laws of the Sport of Bowls and learns the rules of your sport.
+It is advisable that every bowler obtains a copy of the publication titled Laws of the Sport of Bowls and becomes familiar with the rules of your sport.
 Copies are available at the Club Bar.
 Alternatively a copy can be obtained from Bowls SA or, the Laws of the Sport of Bowls are also available to purchase as an app for Apple devices, that can be found here.
-Further an online version of the Crystal Mark Third Edition can be viewed here.

 “No laws governing a sport can cope with every situation, and the laws governing the sport of bowls are no exception.
 Unusual situations not covered within the laws can often arise.”